 Scholarship award amounts range from \$2,000 to \$4,000 depending on the college of attendance.
 The scholarship can be accessed for up to five years to complete an undergraduate study.
 Students must be enrolled full time and maintain satisfactory academic progress in order to renew the scholarship each year.

-You can find more information here:
+You can find more information on the College Success Foundation Website.